 Letterpress originally largely relied on repetition and human fine-tuning.
 The type was printed using individually-cast, reusable letters that were arranged in a frame.
 The printer would then carefully apply ink to the frame’s letters.
 Finally he would delicately lay paper over the type cast and press the frame into the paper with a padded plate.

 Today with new technology, the letterpress process is making a comeback.
-Photopolymer plates have replaced iron-cast letter forms, but the hand-feeding one at a time method still runs the show.
+Copper plates have replaced iron-cast letter forms, but the hand-feeding one at a time method still runs the show.
 Printers have endless colors and designs, but the heart of letterpress remains—unique individuality.

 In the end, each letterpress piece created for you will have a personality of its own, each carefully crafted and exclusively created.
 Beautiful—Singular—Timeless.